-The world is a volatile place right now and as a trader, you are looking for solid information to help guide your trades.
-One of the key economic events that move the financial markets is the interest rates set by central banks around the world.
+One key economic event that moves the financial markets is the interest rates set by central banks worldwide.
 In this article, we’re looking at how Interest Rates affect the market.

-If you’ve recently opened a stock or currencies trading account, understanding what moves the markets is key to your trading success.
-Before you start using your stock trading app, it would be best to recognise the correlations that exist between interest rates and different financial instruments.
+Understanding what moves the markets is key to your trading success if you’ve opened a stock or currencies trading account.
+Before you start using your stock trading app, it would be best to recognise the correlations between interest rates and financial instruments.

 Klips explains: What is an interest rate?

-When talking about interest rates, we refer to the rate at which banks borrow money from one another.
+When discussing interest rates, we refer to the rate at which banks borrow money from one another.
 This rate is set by the central bank of any nation and is named by different terminologies across different countries.

 The US Federal Reserve and Interest Rates

-As the US is the world’s largest economy (at the time of writing), the country’s central bank (the Fed) and its monetary policy can have a huge impact on the global markets.
-Experienced traders follow the Fed’s interest rate policies, regardless of the instrument they trade.\
+As the US is the world’s largest economy (at the time of writing), the country’s central bank (the Fed) and its monetary policy can hugely impact the global markets.
+Experienced traders follow the Fed’s interest rate policies, regardless of their trade instrument.

-The next two terms are important to understand:
+The following two terms are essential to understand:

 When you hear about the US Federal Reserve hiking or lowering interest rates, it refers to the Fed Funds Rate.
-The Federal Open Market Committee (FOMC) decides on the interest rate policy over several meetings each year.
-The easiest way to keep track of these events is with an economic calendar, along with press releases.
+The Federal Open Market Committee (FOMC) decides on the interest rate policy over several meetings yearly.
+The easiest way to keep track of these events is with an economic calendar and press releases.
 Any indications of an interest rate hike or drop may trigger market volatility in various instruments.

 What is the interest rate in South Africa?

-In South Africa, traders trading stocks, or any other instruments keep track of the repo rate on their trading platform.
+In South Africa, traders trading stocks or other instruments keep track of the repo rate on their trading platform.
 The repo rate is the interest rate at which the South African Reserve Bank (SARB) lends money to commercial banks.

 Interest rate as a monetary policy tool

 Interest rates impact the money supply in economies.
-It is the main tool used by central banks to increase or decrease the money supply.
+It is the primary tool used by central banks to increase or decrease the money supply.

-Central banks have two main priorities: to sustain economic growth and control inflation.
-When economies do well and experience growth, consumer activity increases, which usually means more spending activity all around.
+Central banks have two main priorities: to sustain economic growth and control inflation when economies do well and experience growth, consumer activity increases, which usually means more spending.
 With more money in circulation, which is focused on buying limited goods and services, inflation increases.
-Inflation is the rate of increase in the prices of goods and services over a specific timeframe.
+Inflation is an increase in the prices of goods and services over a specific timeframe.

-An inflation rate that is higher than the target of the central bank is bad for the economy.
-When this happens, the central bank acts by increasing the interest rate to make it more expensive for banks and businesses to borrow money, thereby reducing the money supply in the economy.
-For example, in its May 2022 meeting, the SARB increased its benchmark repo rate by 50 basis points to 4.75%, to curb the rise in inflation.
+An inflation rate higher than the central bank’s target is alarming for the economy.
+When this happens, the central bank increases the interest rate to make it more expensive for banks and businesses to borrow money, thereby reducing the money supply in the economy.
+For example, in its May 2022 meeting, the SARB increased its benchmark repo rate by 50 basis points to 4.75% to curb inflation.

-Typically, you will have an indication of what to expect from central bank meetings by looking at the most relevant economic indicators.
-Here are some of these indicators that you need to keep an eye on when trading.
+Typically, you will indicate what to expect from central bank meetings by looking at the most relevant economic indicators.
+Here are some indicators you need to keep an eye on when trading.

-• The Consumer Price Index (CPI) – This is a measure of the overall change in consumer prices and is usually shown as an annual figure.
+- The Consumer Price Index (CPI)– this measures of the overall change in consumer prices and is usually shown as an annual figure.

-• Real estate market – Traders keep an eye on data like housing starts, house price index and building permits to understand the state of the real estate market in the country which gives them a wider picture of how the economy is faring.
+- Real estate market– Traders keep an eye on data like housing starts, house price index and building permits to understand the state of the real estate market in the country, giving them a broader picture of how the economy is fueled.

 How do interest rates impact the stock market?

 A rise in interest rates makes it more expensive for companies to borrow money.
 This is because financial institutions pass on the increase in interest rates to their customers.
-Businesses in turn may pass on the higher cost of borrowing to their customers by raising the prices of their goods and services.
+Businesses in turn, may pass on the higher cost of borrowing to their customers by raising the prices of their goods and services.
 On the other hand, individuals also face higher credit card and mortgage interest rates, which lowers their disposable income.
 Due to this contraction of disposable income along with higher prices of goods and services, people reduce their consumption, adversely impacting the sales and profitability of businesses.
-This exerts pressure on the stock prices of companies, which in turn lowers stock indices as well.
-So, a rise in interest rates tends to have a dampening effect on the stock market in the short term.
+This exerts pressure on companies’ stock prices, which in turn lowers stock indices.
+So, a rise in interest rates tends to dampen the stock market in the short term.

 However, when trading stocks or stock derivatives, you need to know that interest rates impact different sectors differently.

-For example, financial institutions like banks, insurance and mortgage companies tend to gain with an increase in interest rates, as they charge more for lending.
+For example, financial institutions like banks, insurance and mortgage companies tend to gain with an increase in interest rates as they charge more for lending.
 Stocks of consumer staples, which include essentials like food and beverages, also tend to perform well when interest rates are higher.
-Stocks of industrials, such as manufacturers of kitchen appliances or HVACs, also benefit from higher interest rates.
+Stocks of industries, such as manufacturers of kitchen appliances or HVACs, also benefit from higher interest rates.

 How does the Interest rate impact the currencies market?